Who is eligible?

 Commonwealth Rent Assistance (CRA) is a Commonwealth payment made to you for income support payments to assist in the payment of rent.
 CRA is counted as the maximum amount for which each applicant of a household is entitled.
 You can ask about your CRA entitlement at any Centrelink Office.

-Rents are capped to a maximum of 75% of market rent value for both Band A and Band B.
+Rents are capped to a maximum of 75% of market rent value for both Band A and Band B. Income and asset limits for those on a Disability pension, for both Band A and Band B are slightly higher.

 What about a Bond?